-The University in collaboration with Google has implemented a modern and intuitive Elearning Ecosystem.
+The University, in collaboration with Google, has implemented a modern and intuitive E-learning Ecosystem.
 To get information and How-To about studying with Google Tools please visit the Google Learning Center, also available in Spanish.
-Students can request technical support directly to the University, to do so please contact the Technical Support Help Desk by sending an email to support@humboldtiu.com, inquiries both in English and Spanish will be promptly addressed.
+Students can request technical support directly to the University, to do so please contact the Technical Support Help Desk by sending an email to support@hiuniversity.edu, inquiries both in English and Spanish will be promptly addressed.